ReturnOnIntelligence/E2E-Seed/README.md

 ```shell
     run.sh
 ```
-Or you can use Debug Panel for run test and generate report
+Or you can use Debug Panel for running the test and generating the report
-* Run @test - it is mean run test which marked as @test
+* Run @test - run test which marked as @test
 * Generate Report